- Water tests

 How Good is the Water Quality in Switzerland?

-It can happen that consumers in Switzerland open their taps and find that the tap water has poor quality.
-This article explores the reasons behind it and how good the tap water in Switzerland really is.
+It happens that consumers in Switzerland turn on their tap and the tap water shows a lack of water quality.
+This article explores the reasons why this can happen and how good tap water is in Switzerland.

-✔ Water suppliers strive to meet all high standards
+✔ Water suppliers work to comply with all high requirements

-⊗ Uncertainty about polluted, unhealthy drinking water due to pesticides & nitrate
+✔ Uncertainty about contaminated, unhealthy drinking water due to pesticides and nitrates

-⊗ Uncertainty about the condition of the pipes (corroded pipes, lead pipes)
+✔ Uncertainty about the condition of the pipelines (e.g., corroded or lead pipes)

-⊗ Contaminated tap water due to poor installations or filter systems
+✔ Contaminated tap water due to faulty installations or outdated filter systems

-- The suppliers test the water sources and Swiss drinking water, but only up to the handover point of the respective operators.
-In residential buildings, the building owners are responsible for water quality.
+- Water suppliers test the sources and drinking water – but only up to the handover point in the building.
+The property owner is responsible for the quality inside the house.

-- Let the cold tap water run for a short while before using it.
-This flushes out any potentially contaminated water in the pipes and ensures fresh supplier water is available.
+- Let the cold water run for a short while before using it.
+This flushes stagnant water out of the pipes.

 Test Your Well Water

-Many homeowners trust well water, which is generally considered to be particularly pure and clear.
-In fact, the layers of soil through which the water seeps already act as an effective filter.
-Many pollutants are thus already removed from the groundwater in a natural way.
-However, water from household wells often does not meet the requirements of drinking water regulations.
-There are various reasons for this:
+Many homeowners rely on well water, which is generally considered particularly pure and clear.
+In fact, the soil layers through which the water seeps already act as an effective natural filter.
+Nevertheless, water from domestic wells often does not meet the requirements of the Drinking Water Ordinance.
+There are several reasons for this:

 In many regions, pollutants enter the water cycle through agriculture, environmental pollution, or fertilizers.
-Furthermore, contamination can occur due to defective filters or the entry of contaminated water into the well water.
-The material of the well pipes can also release pollutants into the water.
+Defective filters or the infiltration of surface water can also cause contamination.
+Even the material of the well pipes can contribute to contamination.

 Possible Reasons for Contaminated Well Water

-- Natural occurrence of heavy metals in the soil layers
+- Natural occurrences of heavy metals in the soil layers

 Chemical Analysis – An Advantage for Your Own Well!